Wax (rapper)

 Michael Jones, better known by his stage name Wax, is an American rapper, singer, songwriter, musician, producer, and comedian.
 He became a YouTube star after uploading several videos of himself rapping and singing.
 He currently resides in Los Angeles, California.
-Wax is widely known for his popular single "Rosana", which was released in 2012.
+Wax is best known for his single "Rosana", which was released in 2012 and again in Europe in 2013.
+There it reached number one in Austria and top ten places in several other European countries.

 Early life

-Wax is of Irish and Cuban descent and hails from Dunkirk, in Calvert County, Maryland.
+Jones is of Irish and Cuban descent and hails from Dunkirk, in Calvert County, Maryland.
 He grew up watching music videos and live performances on MTV.
 His biggest influences from his early childhood were Guns N' Roses and DJ Jazzy Jeff & The Fresh Prince.
 Soon after, in sixth grade, he picked up a guitar and started singing and rapping.
 Then, in middle school, he started listening to artists such as Eazy-E, N.W.A, and Too Short.

 Career

 MacGregor

-From 2000-2005, Wax was the lead vocalist and guitarist of the six piece band MacGregor.
+From 2000 to 2005, Jones was the lead vocalist and guitarist of the six piece band MacGregor.
 The band toured throughout the United States in the Midwest, the South, and New England, receiving a lot of local buzz in D.C. and Maryland.
 The group released two albums before entering a "super-extended" hiatus.
 They split because members had obtained other jobs or engaged in serious relationships.
 During this time, Wax also released his first solo EP, Biatch!

 YouTube

-In mid-2007, Wax and his twin brother, Herbal T, started posting videos of themselves rapping on YouTube.
+In mid-2007, Jones and his twin brother, Herbal T, started posting videos of themselves rapping on YouTube.
 In early 2008, Wax made a name for himself after performing his song ("New Crack") over a Stephen Marley track called "Traffic Jam" while driving.
 The YouTube video has received over 2.2 million views.
 He also began to collaborate with other well known musicians on YouTube, such as Dumbfoundead and Prince Ea.
 After he cracked YouTube's Top 100 Musician list, his subscription base tripled and averaged about nearly 1,000 new subscribers each day.
 His videos have collectively garnered over 80 million views on his YouTube channel.
 The famous YouTuber Ray William Johnson then asked him to make an outro song titled "Stalkin Ya Mom".
 The two later collaborated on a song called "Orphan Tears".
-For Your Favorite Martian's comeback on June 10th, 2022 they collaborated again on "Orphan Tears Part.
+For Your Favorite Martian's comeback on June 10, 2022, they collaborated again on "Orphan Tears Part.
 2".
-On December 15, 2014 he appeared in the Epic Rap Battles of History episode Steven Spielberg Vs. Alfred Hitchcock playing Quentin Tarantino.
+On December 15, 2014, he appeared in the Epic Rap Battles of History episode Steven Spielberg Vs. Alfred Hitchcock playing Quentin Tarantino.
 He later returned to ERB in 2019 in the episode Freddy Krueger vs Wolverine in which he portrayed Freddy Krueger.